erikato-git/Quarkus-Quinoa-Starter-Project-w.-Native-Image/README.md

 # Code with Quinoa in Quarkus

 This project provides a way to create a frontend application that runs on Quarkus by Quinoa and boots up in 0.021 seconds, when running it in a docker container from a native image.
+This project also provides a way to create full-stack applications, utilizing Quarkus for the backend and a framework of own choice for the frontend (React, Vue, Angular, Next.js, etc).

 ![alt text](image.png)